-The CNN/Opinion Research Corp. poll was conducted Friday through Sunday, with 1,021 adult Americans questioned by telephone.
-The survey's overall sampling error is plus or minus 3 percentage points.
+The CNN/Opinion Research Corp. poll was conducted July 31 through August 3, with 1,136 adult Americans questioned by telephone.
+The survey's sampling error is plus or minus three percentage points.